| | | | | | |

 Steps to Make Classic Rotel Dip

-- Add the Rotel tomatoes and cubed Velveeta to the skillet with the meat.
+3. Add the Rotel tomatoes and cubed Velveeta to the skillet with the cooked meat.

-- Cook over medium heat, stirring frequently, until the cheese is melted and everything is combined.
+4. Cook the mixture over medium heat, stirring frequently, until the cheese has fully melted and the dip is smooth and well combined.

-- Serve warm in a slow cooker or warming dish to keep it melty and smooth.
+5. Transfer the hot dip to a slow cooker or warming dish set on low or warm to keep it melty while serving.

 Recipe Variations